 AppDelegate, you should still register user information before launching a chat service.

-SBUChannelListViewController is the starting point for launching UIKit in your application.
-By implementing the code below, you will see a complete list of group channels that you're a member of.
+SBUChannelListViewController is the starting point for launching UIKit in your app.
+Implement the code below wherever you would like to start UIKit.
+You can see a complete list of group channels that you're a member of.

-You can now run the application on a simulator or a plugged-in device.
-To send a message, you must first create a group channel by clicking on the icon in the top-right corner.
+You can now run the app on a simulator or a plugged-in device.
+To send a message, you must first create a group channel by tapping the icon in the top-right corner.
 Then, you can select users you wish to invite as members to your channel.
-Once the channel has been created, type your first message and press send.
+Once the channel has been created, enter your first message and send.

 Note: Sendbird UIKit offers features to attach or save files such as photos, videos, and documents in addition to sending text messages.
 To learn more about using those features, refer to Get attachment permission in the sample app.